-The the title of the play and the little details Danielle added really make this page special!
+The title of the play and the little details Danielle added really make this page special!

-(Don't you love how she cropped the main actors with the Puff N Stuff Die and still have them looking into each other's eyes?)
+(Don't you love how she was able to crop the main actors with the Puff N Stuff Die and still have them looking into each other's eyes?)

 Photograph Your Tickets